ethereum-oasis-op/oasis-open-project/PROJECT_CHARTER.md

 * [Bitcoin Improvement Proposals](https://bitcoincore.org/en/bips/) --- Bitcoin Core is usually more conservative in the upgrades they push forward, but ideas which start in Bitcoin will often make their way into the EIP or EEA Communitty Projects.

 * [Ethereum Improvement Proposals](https://eips.ethereum.org) --- The Ethereum EIP process is less structured than the OASIS process---essentially anyone can create an EIP.
 This sometimes creates confusion as different clients implement different EIPs.
-One goal of the EEA Community Projects is to reduce the number of competing standards.
-Exactly the right complementary relationship between EIPs and the EEA Community Projects will be determined as we go.
+One goal of the Ethereum OASIS Open Project is to reduce the number of competing standards.
+Exactly the right complementary relationship between EIPs and the Ethereum OASIS Open Project will be determined as we go.

 * [Ethereum Classic Improvement Proposals](https://github.com/ethereumproject/ECIPs) --- The equivalent of the EIP process for [Ethereum Classic](https://ethereumclassic.org/).